HSBC : Director/PDMR Shareholding | MarketScreener

 Includes shares sold to cover withholding tax.

-Deferred awards (the "Awards") of US$0.50 ordinary shares (the "Shares") in HSBC Holdings plc were granted in 2019 as a part of variable pay for the performance year ended 31 December 2018.
+shares (the "Shares") in HSBC Holdings plc (the "Company") that were granted to PDMRs as a result

-On 10 March 2020, the first tranche of the Awards granted in 2019 vested and the following transactions took place in London.
+of their HSBC appointments vested and the following transactions took place in London:

 Other PDMRs